junxit/us-congress-bills-117/bill.md

     - **(ii)** by striking “assistance to adult” and inserting “for the benefit of adult”; and
   - **(C)** in paragraph (2)—
     - **(i)** in subparagraph (A), by inserting “and an internet service provider for the use of operating digital services” before the semicolon;
-    - **(ii)** in subparagraph (B), by striking “, provide counseling and referral services for callers on a 24-hour-a-day basis, and directly connect callers” and inserting “and digital services contracts, provide counseling, health relationship information, and referral services for callers and digital services users, on a 24-hour-a-day basis, and directly connect callers and digital services users”;
+    - **(ii)** in subparagraph (B), by striking “, provide counseling and referral services for callers on a 24-hour-a-day basis, and directly connect callers” and inserting “and digital services contracts, provide counseling, healthy relationship information, and referral services for callers and digital services users, on a 24-hour-a-day basis, and directly connect callers and digital services users”;
     - **(iii)** in subparagraph (C), by inserting “or digital services users” after “callers”;
     - **(iv)** in subparagraph (D), by inserting “and digital services” after “hotline”;
     - **(v)** in subparagraph (E), by striking “underserved populations” and inserting “racial and ethnic minority groups, Tribal and underserved populations,”; and